Soil Heave – Protecting the Slab After Construction

 The key issues are:

-- 1m of paving falls away from external walls for at least 1m with a minimum fall of 1:20 (50mm of fall in 1m)
+- Paving falls away from external walls for at least 1m with a minimum fall of 1:20 (50mm of fall in 1m)

-- Where the water will not continue to flow away from the ede of the path an Aggi Drain in a granular back filled trench should be provided.
+- Where the water will not continue to flow away from the edge of the path an Aggi Drain in a trench backfilled with granular material should be provided.